Decentralized-ID/decentralized-id.github.io/_posts/literature/2020-11-25-augmented-social-network.md

 During the dot com heyday, it was widely believed that if software was any good, it would make someone a profit.
 For that reason, there did not seem to be a need for what you might call "not-for-profit software development."
 Civil society groups tended to let the market determine which tools were built, and who they were targeted to serve.
 While there was a certain amount of support from the foundation community for public interest website development, which included the creation of specialized mailing list and e-marketing tools to support non-profit initiatives, those efforts were relatively few compared to the extraordinary explosion of digital media in the commercial sphere.
 And often those public interest websites were expected to become self-sustaining by following the business models established in the commercial sector.

 Once the dot com bubble burst, attitudes changed.
-There was far less expectation in the public interest sector that online projects would become profi^ Table.
+There was far less expectation in the public interest sector that online projects would become profitable.
 But these diminished expectations were accompanied by a distrust of digital media in general, as many people felt that they had been hoodwinked by unscrupulous Internet hypesters as once inflated stock prices were reduced to pennies.
 As a result of this, as well as in reaction to the sharp downturn of the economy, the civil society sector has shied away from large-scale, ambitious online initiatives.
 Not only has little interest been shown in complex digital media projects, but the civil society sector has barely begun to develop the capacity to evaluate potential projects, to determine whether they should even be considered for support.

 Today the civil society sector is simply unprepared to engage with the critical issues facing the build out of our digital communications infrastructure in anything other than a reactive fashion.

 **What does this mean for the ASN?**

+<p align="right"><sub><a href="#page-title"><em>^ Table of Contents</em></a></sub></p>

-##### Hybrid Approach
+#### Hybrid Approach

 The ASN could be achieved in an incremental manner, with software and protocols developed among a relatively small group of participants, and gradually adopted by larger online community systems as they see fit.
 The development of the software and standards would best take place as part of pilot projects that introduce ASN functionality to a small group of online communities that can participate in working kinks out of thesystem, preparing it for a broader launch.
 These online communities could be either not-for-profit initiatives or for-profit companies, or a combination of the two.